RomanSmyk/weekly-business-review-sql/README.md

 ## The Solution

-I wrote a set of SQL queries in Google BigQuery to automate the entire extraction and aggregation process.
+I wrote a set of SQL queries in Google BigQuery / PLX Scripting to automate the entire extraction and aggregation process.
 Each query targets a specific dimension of the report and outputs a clean, ready-to-use results table.